btschwertfeger/python-cmethods/README.md

 for applying bias correction methods to climate model simulations and observational datasets via command-line interface and API.

-Please cite this project as described in https://zenodo.org/doi/10.5281/zenodo.7652755.
+If you use this project, cite it as described in https://zenodo.org/doi/10.5281/zenodo.7652755.

 ## Table of Contents